Max Deutsch: Family

+A love of music and music theory ran in the family.
+His brother was Frederick Dorian (1902–1991); they both studied under Schoenberg in Vienna.
+Frederick became a music professor at Carnegie Mellon University.

 Legacy

 Before he died, Deutsch attempted to destroy all of his compositions, so that his only surviving legacy would be his students.
 However, some of his work survived.
+Notwithstanding the efforts of Deutsch to destroy his oeuvre, at least a few examples survive.

 In late 2013, a recording of Deutsch conducting the Suisse Romande Orchestra in a performance of three "master works" by Arnold Schoenberg was released.
 It includes short lectures by Deutsch on each of the pieces.